 If you are a regimented schedulely type person, you may have to lower your expectations of what you expect your new born to do TIMEWISE.
 Like low. to the ground.
 Flat.
 Other wise you may make yourself sick with stress.
-Take it from me, loosen that shit up.
+I am an example of this; loosen that shit up.

 If you are schedule type person go for it…but, schedule the shit outta what you want to do after baby is 3ish months.
-Because by that stage, their brain connections are becoming stronger.
-And what worked one day will change the next and this is where frustrations can build ‘why won’t you do what you did yesterday!?
+Because by that stage, their brain connections are more complex.
+And what worked one day will change the next and this is where frustrations can build; ‘why won’t you do what you did yesterday!?
 It worked!
 Just do it!’
 (Unless your baby falls into the 1% of angel baby who does everything by the book.
 You dick.)

 Schedules are time based.
 First 3 months, middle finger that shizz (or not, if you want to do them, just breathe when shit doesn’t fit into what you expected or changes nek minute).